FilipposVentirozos/RiCoRecA/long-transformers-cross-val/README.md

 The hyper-params are for A-100 80Gb Ampere NVIDIA GPU card.
 Anything with less memory will struggle.

-Run `install_experim_script.sh` from your terminal, from thed current directory.
+Run `install_experim_script.sh` from your terminal, from the current directory.
 The script creates a new Python environment and clones the 🤗 Transformers library to do the experiments.
 The Hyper-params files are located in the `hyper-params` sub-directory.

+Once, you run the script the prediction files for each Transformer and fold will be generated (`generated_predictions.txt`) under the `predict` folder.
+We have them generated for you in the upper directory `data/Predictions/CrossVal`.